genesiscommunitysuccess/docs/versioned_docs/version-previous/01_getting-started/09_server_training/02_ssdt-day2.md

 ## Notify

 The Genesis platform includes a notification module called *GENESIS_NOTIFY* by default.
-It does not run automatically and, starting from GSF version 6.6.x, there is a package available for it: `genesis-notify`.
+The package for this is `genesis-notify`.
+It does not run automatically.

 As you have already cloned the Server Developer Training starting repository from [here](https://github.com/genesiscommunitysuccess/servertraining-seed), you have everything you need to run it.